slarmoo/.github/profile/webFrameworks/react/components/components.md

 📖 **Recommended reading**: [React.dev - Your First Component](https://react.dev/learn/your-first-component)

 React components allow you to modularize the functionality of your application.
 This allows the underlying code to directly represent the components that a user interacts with.
-It also enables code reuse as common application component often show up repeatedly.
+It also enables code reuse as common application components often show up repeatedly.

 ## The render function

-One of the primary purposes of a component is to generate user interface.
-This is done with the components `render` function.
-Whatever is returned from the render function is inserted into the component HTML element.
+One of the primary purposes of a component is to generate the user interface.
+This is done with the component's `render` function.
+Whatever is returned from the `render` function is inserted into the component HTML element.

-As a simple example, a JSX file containing a React component element named `Demo` would cause React to load the `Demo` component, call the render function, and insert the result into the place of the `Demo` element.
+As a simple example, a JSX file containing a React component element named `Demo` would cause React to load the `Demo` component, call the `render` function, and insert the result into the place of the `Demo` element.

 **JSX**